 The MFA in Writing program starts each Fall.
 Applications for fall admission must be submitted by January 15.
 Applicants are encouraged to submit their application items early; late applications are not accepted.
 Review of applications for admission begins after January 15.

 As you start your application, click here for important instructions.
 Please also read the information below for instructions specific to the MFA in Writing.

 International applicants please click here for additional important instructions.

 - First Step: Start your application online by clicking the "Apply Online Now" link above where you will be asked to set up a user name and password for this application.
 Fill out the required fields and upload all required documents prior to submission of your application.
 You will be able to scan and upload all of your application items to your USF online application.
 Please ensure that your scanned documents are easy to read and printable.

-- Writing Sample - The writing sample, the most heavily weighed component of the application, consists of 10-15 pages in the genre in which you are applying (fiction, nonfiction, or poetry).
+- Writing Sample - The writing sample, the most heavily weighted component of the application, should comprise no more than 20 pages of writing in the genre in which you are applying (fiction, nonfiction, or poetry).
 Please indicate the genre on the first page of the writing sample.
-Although students have the opportunity to take courses outside their primary genre, they are accepted into a genre.
-For this reason, applicants who wish to be considered in a second genre should submit a second writing sample in that genre.
-The writing sample demonstrates your talent, accomplishment, and serious commitment to writing.
+The writing sample should include original work that demonstrates your talents and interests as a writer.
 It should not include collaborative assignments, such as edited pieces for newspapers, because these might not accurately represent your own work.
-All writing samples should be set in 12 pt. type, and prose should be double-spaced.
+Prose should be double-spaced, and all writing samples should be set in 12 pt. type.

 - Transcripts - Applicants must hold a Bachelor's degree in any major from an accredited institution.
 An unofficial transcript from each accredited college or university attended should be uploaded to the application.
 You should have a cumulative GPA of at least 2.7.
 (Accepted students will be asked to provide an official transcript before enrolling.)